glenkitchen/menu-lit-element/README.md

 TODO Gif

 TODO features
-* dynamic
+* configuration-driven
 * state-driven
+* submenus
+* toggle items
+* shortcut text

 ## Using MenuLitComponent

-To use MenuLitElement component in your code:
+To use the MenuLitElement component in your code:

 1. Install MenuLitElement from Npm